Moderna lowers forecast for 2021 COVID-19 vaccine deliveries | WTOP

 Moderna is scaling back expectations for the number of COVID-19 vaccine deliveries it expects to make this year and the revenue it will record from them.

-The drugmaker said Thursday that longer delivery lead times for exports and a temporary impact from expanding its fill-finish capacity may shift some deliveries to early 2022.
+Longer delivery lead times for exports and a temporary impact from expanding its fill-finish capacity may shift some deliveries to early 2022, the drugmaker said Thursday.
 The company now expects full-year, 2021 product sales of between $15 billion and $18 billion.

 That’s down from a prediction for $20 billion in sales that it made in August.